 Earlier this year, Battersea launched its End Backstreet Breeding campaign in a bid to raise public awareness and tackle this practice that leads to misery for thousands of dogs.
 Battersea wants to see a ban on the sale of puppies under eight weeks old and the introduction of a required breeding licence for any household producing two or more litters per year.

-As the six month countdown to the new compulsory dog microchipping law approaches in April 2016, where all dogs will be required to be chipped, Claire Horton adds: “Battersea’s advice for anyone seeking a puppy is to never buy online – go to a rescue centre or reputable breeder, always see the puppy with its mum and make sure they’re both healthy and the puppy is at least eight weeks old.”
+As the six-month countdown to the new compulsory dog microchipping law approaches in April 2016, all dogs will be required to be chipped.
+Claire Horton adds, “Battersea’s advice for anyone seeking a puppy is to never buy online.
+Go to a rescue centre or reputable breeder, always see the puppy with its mum, and make sure they’re both healthy.
+The puppy should be at least eight weeks old.”